+We should often reflect on the virtue of humility.
 Thinking about my desire to be humble as is Jesus, an image from my teen years came back.
-My father was sitting at the head of the dinner table, as usual, teaching us life and academic lessons (unbeknown to me at the time).
+My father was sitting at the head of the dinner table.
 I was complaining about not being recognized for some “good deed” I thought deserved some reward.
 Patiently hushing my words, he asked: “Have any of you ever heard of the theory of the invisible pillar?”
 It took me decades to really understand my dad’s words.

 By Virginia Fraguio